Britain's May to change government ministers soon, senior figures reported to be safe

 The Sunday Times said the ministers who were expected to lose their jobs or move to different roles included Conservative Party chairman Patrick McLoughlin, education minister Justine Greening, business minister Greg Clark and Andrea Leadsom, the government’s leader in the lower house of parliament.

-Reporting by William James and William Schomberg, Editing by Adrian Croft and Meredith Mazzilli Editing by Jeremy Gaunt
+Reporting by William James and William Schomberg; Editing by Jeremy Gaunt and Sandra Maler